Z-COM17/GAMBITO/README.md

 # English version:

-Warning !: THis was literally traduced from spanish, so some senteces may be hard to understand, sorry I don't want to use AI for this :/
+` Warning !: This was literally traduced from spanish, so some senteces may be hard to understand, sorry I don't want to use AI for this :/ `

 This'll be an AI that organises your Files and Documents automatically, studying your usage paterns and your files dragging.